uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/task_scheduler/scheduling_controls/task_scheduler_handle_cls.rst

 .. cpp:function:: bool finalize(task_scheduler_handle& handle, const std::nothrow_t&) noexcept

-    **Effects**: Blocks the program execution until all worker threads have been completed.
+    **Effects**: If ``handle`` is not empty, blocks the program execution until all worker threads have been completed; no effect otherwise.
     Same as above, but returns ``true`` if all worker threads have been completed successfully, or ``false`` if it is not safe to wait for the completion of the worker threads.

 Examples
 --------